joedefen/pmemstat/README.md

 * `/proc/{PID}/smaps`
 * `/proc/{PID}/smaps_rollup`

-Computing proportional memory avoids overstating memory use as most programs do (e.g., `top`).
+Computing proportional memory avoids overstating memory use as many programs do (e.g., `top`).
 Specifically, proportional memory splits the cost of common memory to the processes sharing it (rather than counting common memory multiple times).
 And, it does not include uninstantiated virtual memory.

- Digging out the proportional memory numbers is comparatively hard and slow; thus, `pmemstat` may take a few seconds to start, but, in its loop mode, refreshes are relatively fast and efficient by avoiding recomputing unchanged numbers.
+Without `-o`, `pmemstat` show less details and is much faster and sometimes less accurate (e.g., it will not report classes of memory such as SysV shared memory which often are not present).
+With `-o` providing full detail, digging out the numbers is slower; thus, `pmemstat -o` may take a few seconds to start, but, in its loop mode, refreshes are relatively fast and efficient by avoiding recomputing unchanged numbers.
+When in it window mode, typing `o` toggles low/high detail.

 `pmemstat`'s grouping feature rolls up the resources of multiple processes of a feature (e.g., a browser) to make the total impact much more apparent.